jesselansdown/jesselansdown.github.io/research.md

 # Publications
 [See preprints listed on the arXiv](https://arxiv.org/a/0000-0002-8087-1329.html).
 Note: published versions may differ slightly.

 - Separating rank 3 graphs, *submitted*.
 With John Bamberg, Michael Giudici, and Gordon F. Royle.
+(See [arXiv](https://arxiv.org/pdf/2211.02326).)
 - A census of small Schurian association schemes, *submitted*.
 (See  [arXiv](https://arxiv.org/pdf/2206.08663.pdf).)
 -  Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, *Algebraic Combinatorics*, to appear.
 With John Bamberg.
 (See [arXiv](https://arxiv.org/pdf/2107.05207.pdf).)